 Finally, Thanksgiving weekend last year provided a truly rare opportunity to experience the Alabama Hills covered in snow.
 This area, one of my favorite places in all of California, only rarely gets significant snowfall.
 Rarer still are the times that snowfall lands on dates that I can actually be there away from my day job experiencing it.
 That was the case for 4 straight days of winter bliss.
 The snow also brought beautiful roiling clouds and layers of fog that hugged the ground and later ascended into overhead clouds.
 One vantage point, which is extremely popular on Instagram (and for good reason because it is gorgeous), produced this scene.
 Fog had rolled in to a patch that perfectly obscured the ground at the base of the hill.
 The road goes straight into the fog and you cannot see where it goes from there.
 Above the Sierra Nevada bask in sunlight as does the foreground, with the photogenic pyramid of Lone Pine Peak dominating the skyline.
 The desert ground is completely frosted over with the fresh snow.
 I truly love the way weather can transform landscapes like this, and while it was a tough choice to narrow down just one favorite of the whole wintry weekend, this one does fit the bill.

 So there you have it.
 Ten favorites from a truly great year for my photography.
-I can’t wait to see what 2020 brings, and coming up next will be a post of ten favorites from the last decade.
+I can’t wait to see what 2020 brings.
 Stay tuned.